 StrawberriesPhontoTomatoesMaudeUmaSunflowerPeppersA&ZCherry TomatoesApplesPippin Cabbage LeafPotatoes FloweringApplesRed Sunflowers3 GenerationsChicoryCrimson CloverMaude FaceshotTeam in BroccoliRadicchioRomanescoArtichoke FlowerStrawberry in HandZinniasZ Harvest Basket3 GenerationsJos Tree DannyBeetsRoberto LacinatoBrusselsGreensCleo Red PepperRomaineFavas3 AbreastCaneberriesChardBasketsKids on MaudeRhubarbFarmstandGiant PumpkinsJules Asian PearShiroZ CauliCarrotsBouquetKids TransplantingJack and Lily Cover Crop GerminatingGraffiti

-The Valley Flora Farmstand: New Fall Hours!
+The Valley Flora Farmstand is Open for Fall Hours!

 There are two ways to get our farmstand produce: pre-order online, or swing by and drop in to shop when we're open.
 If you pre-order you'll have access to our full array of seasonally available produce, which changes every week.
 There is usually a smaller selection available for drop-in shopping.